arhamrehan841-commits/JAVA_OOP/ArraySorts/Details.md

 ## Note :
-### Note: Each sorting algorithm is explained at the top of its file in the form of comments.
+### Each sorting algorithm is explained at the top of its file in the form of comments.